MicrosoftDocs/sql-docs/docs/reporting-services/extensions/delivery-extension/implementing-a-delivery-extension.md

   - "delivery extensions [Reporting Services]"
 ---
 # Implement a delivery extension
   [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] enables users to create and publish reports that, once created and published, can be delivered to various locations.
-In addition, [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] includes several delivery extensions and a delivery API that enable developers to create additional delivery extensions to further extend the functionality of delivery in [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)].
+In addition, [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] includes several delivery extensions and a delivery API that enable developers to create more delivery extensions to further extend the functionality of delivery in [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)].

  For a sample implementation of a delivery extension, see [SQL Server Reporting Services Product Samples](https://go.microsoft.com/fwlink/?LinkId=177889).